mcroteau/parakeet/README.md

 </filter-mapping>
 ```

-Create an Accessor.
-What is an accessor?
-It is the class
+Create an Accessor, the class
 that provides data to Parakeet.

 Example: